Joe Biden 'Does Not Believe' Police Should Be Defunded

-Former Vice President Joe Biden’s White House campaign on Monday broke with Black Lives Matter, declaring in a statement that the presumptive Democrat nominee does not support the defunding of police.
+Former Vice President Joe Biden’s White House campaign on Monday said that the presumptive Democrat nominee does not support defunding police, putting him at odds with Black Lives Matter.

 “Biden does not believe that police should be defunded.
 He hears and shares the deep grief and frustration of those calling out for change, and is driven to ensure that justice is done and that we put a stop to this terrible pain,” the Biden campaign said in a statement.